 History

-• Develop inquisitive children, who are keen to ask questions about the past and persevere to able to find the answers.
-Our children will be able to discuss historic events in relation to their own history and be able to communicate their historical knowledge effectively and creatively.
+- Develop inquisitive children, who are keen to ask questions and persevere to be able to find the answers.

 Geography